 Verdant Spheres gains a second charge.

 Fury of the Sunwell is an incredibly strong talent that is mostly used to allow Kael'thas siege down Forts, Walls or Keeps.
 The strongest feature of Fury of the Sunwell is that the second cast of Flamestrike inherits all of the original cast's talent related bonuses.
 This means both Convection and Burned Flesh will be included in the second explosion, allowing a single cast of Flamestrike to do absolutely devastating amounts of damage to the enemy team or structures.

 Ignite is the best option for the Flamestrike and Living Bombs builds, as the stack of Living Bomb applied by Flamestrike will be bolstered by all of Kael'thas' Living Bomb oriented Talents such as Sun King's Fury, Pyromaniac.
 This talent provides Kael'thas with an even higher Teamfight presence and synergizes very well with the level 20 talent Flamethrower.

-Twin Spheres is quite underwhelming when compared to the benefits that both Fury of the Sunwell and Ignite provide.
+Twin Spheres can be very niche, giving Kael'thas all his level 7 talents and might see some use in very specific siutations.
+Compared to Fury of the Sunwell and Ignite, it is still quite underwhelming as the above two talents are more of a gamechanger than Twin Spheres.
 Should Kael'thas decide to go with this Talent, it is important to note that each cast of Verdant Spheres will still interact with previous Talents that upgrade it, such as Fel Infusion, Mana Tap, and Sunfire Enchantment.

 Level 20 Talents for Kael'thas